Links on Android Authority may earn us a commission. Learn more.

 The issue is usually caused by lowering the brightness of the display beyond a certain threshold.
 It’s most noticeable when the screen is displaying something with a gray background.
 The issue was reported by owners of both the Exynos and Snapdragon variants.

-There is usually a software fix for this, and Samsung will hopefully roll that out soon.
+There is usually a software fix for this, and Samsung has rolled one out already.
 Keeping the brightness at a higher level, for now, will have to do.
 If you’re finding an issue with the display no matter what the brightness levels and color modes are, your only option is to pick up a replacement.

 Problem #2: Edge lighting doesn’t work properly